School Committee - February 08, 2024

 So looking at our current budget and seeing which ways we can move money around.

-Okay, so when we look at the initial budget target set by the town, there's another priorities meeting coming up Monday when we expect that there'll be some adjustments to this.
+Okay, so when we look at the initial budget targets set by the town, there's another priorities meeting coming up Monday when we expect that there'll be some adjustments to this, but currently the town target is at 53,885,220.

-That is 1,489,532 above last year's FY24 target.
+That is 1,489,532 above last year's FY24 approved budget or a 2.84%

-Okay, so when we look at trying to maintain, first of all, a level service budget, our contractual obligations this year are almost $3 million, $2,894,847.
+Okay, so when we look at trying to maintain, first of all, level service budget, our contractual obligations this year are almost $3,000,000, $2,894,000, $847,000.

-Cost of living increases, steps and lanes, and other contractual obligations.
+So that's reflective of cost of living increases, steps in lanes, and other contractual obligations.

 So that's about 5.53,

-that itself, increase in the budget.
+that itself increase in the budget.

-So well above the 2.84 is our just basic contractual obligations in order to have level service.
+is our just basic contractual obligations in order to have level service.

-So just to have the initial level service budget without any mandated additions,
+So just to have the initial level service budget without any mandated additions, that's at $3,133,576.

 So just those basic asks to maintain level service is a 5.98%